oboyanivskyy/CIS106-Oleg-Boyanivskyy/README.md

 ## Assignment 14

 In Assignment 14, we continue on the same chapter of Strings, but moving on to files and how to read and write into them.
-I was having some difficult understanding how opening, reading, and writing files worked, but after looking at some examples and some videos, it became a little easier.
+I was having some difficulty understanding how opening, reading, and writing files worked, but after looking at some examples and some videos, it became a little easier.
 The biggest issue I'm running accross with this session is with errors, and how to properly show them so that Actions recognizes that particular error.
 Besides that, I think I feel okay with being able to read a file's data, and be able to use that data in the program itself.

 ## Assignment 15